lab1092/blender-manual_ja/manual/render/output.rst

 Resolution
    The Dimensions section has settings for the size of the rendered images.
-   By default the dimensions :guilabel:`SizeX` and :guilabel:`SizeY` are 1920?1080 and can be changed by adjusting the X and Y fields.
+   By default the dimensions *SizeX* and *SizeY* are 1920?1080 and can be changed by adjusting the X and Y fields.
 These buttons control the overall size of the image.

-   The :guilabel:`Percentage` slider will scale the currently set resolution by that value.
+   The *Percentage* slider will scale the currently set resolution by that value.
    This is useful for small test renders that are the same proportions as the final image.

 Aspect Ratio
    Just below are two more settings,
-   :guilabel:`AspX` and :guilabel:`AspY` which control the shape of the pixels along the respective axis.
+   *AspX* and *AspY* which control the shape of the pixels along the respective axis.
    By default it is 1:1 since computer screen pixels are square.
 If television shorts are being made, and since TV pixels are not square, you want to change this aspect ratio to match the destination video standard:
    PAL for Europe, and NTSC for the Americas.